The sheer ancientness of the Kimberley in Western Australia’s far northwest becomes abundantly clear when you visit Broome.

 Top spots for a beverage: Cable Beach Club, Roebuck Bay Hotel, Matso’s Broome Brewery

 The Wet stretches from late October to late April, and is characterised by higher temperatures and rainfall (including some pretty spectacular monsoonal thunderstorms), and therefore higher humidity.
 Accommodation prices are generally lower during the Wet, however it’s worth booking well in advance for school holiday travel in either season.

-This may be a remote corner of Australia, but there are plenty of cultural things to see and do in Broome.
+This may be a remote corner of Australia, but there are plenty of cultural things to do in Broome.

 During a full moon, nature turns on a spectacular evening show of its own.
 The phenomenon is known as the Staircase to the Moon.
 During extreme low tides, Broome’s coastal mud flats become exposed in the evening, reflecting the path of the rising moon in dramatic fashion.

 Once the moon is up, head over to Sun Pictures — Broome’s historic outdoor movie theatre, which has stood front and centre on Carnarvon Street in Chinatown since 1913.
 Sun Pictures still shows Hollywood blockbusters and art-house films under the stars.

 Theatre Kimberley offers an extensive annual programme of theatrical productions and circus shows, while the annual festival of the pearl — Shinju Matsuri — celebrates the cultural heritage of Broome through visual and performing arts.
 Held annually in August, the festival includes events such as the floating lanterns display, concerts and a sunset long-table dinner prepared by celebrity chefs.

 Throughout winter you can catch A Taste of Broome — a food and craft market with live entertainment, or don your fascinator and sharpest suit for the Broome racing season and Broome Cup Carnival.